We’re often asked, “What is the best printer for envelopes and postcards?”

 What will you be printing?
 Just the delivery address?
 Return address?
 Indicia?
 Marketing message?
 This one question dramatically changes how much you will need to spend and your options.
 For example, if you only need to print the delivery address, then “the best printer for envelopes” for your application may be something like the Hasler AS930, Pitney Bowes DA80f or Rena Imager 1.5 shown below.

 New, one of these units sells for around $7,000+.
 Still too much money?
-Then we need to look at a refurbished/used printer like the Rena Imager I DA612 shown below for about $2,500 or look at laser envelope printer.
+Then we need to look at a refurbished/used printer like the Rena Imager I DA612 shown below for about $2,500 or a Rena 1.5 maybe even a laser envelope printer.
 If we look at the laser, your volume needs to be low, and even then if the envelopes are not perfect, you will be fighting with it and tearing up the printer.
 Especially if you don’t get a laser with a straight-through paper path.
+Forget doing anything with a coating like a glossy postcard.

 Now if you need to print the return address and delivery address you could always put the mailer through one of these printers twice.
 Once to print the return address and a 2nd time to print the delivery address.
 Or you have 2 other options.
 Go with an envelope printer with a shuttle head that can print almost anywhere on a number 10 envelope.
 Like the Secap 13K shown below, but with more moving parts comes more service calls and less durability.
 Which is fine, if your volume will not be that high.